Hanwell parks

 Where is it?

-King George V Playing Field, formerly known as Poors Piece is located in Hanwell, with entrances on the Lower Boston Manor Road, St Mark’s Road and Bostonthorpe Road.
+King George V Playing Field, formerly known as Poors Piece is located in Hanwell, with entrances on the Lower Boston Manor Road (step free access), St Mark’s Road and Bostonthorpe Road.

 Getting there

-Tube/train: Boston Manor Station (Piccadilly line).
+• train: Boston Manor Station (Piccadilly line).
 Turn right out of the station and walk 1.5 miles straight up Boston Manor Road until you reach the park on the left.
-Alternatively Hanwell Rail station is just 0.6 miles from the park.
+Or Hanwell Rail station is just 0.6 miles from the park

-The main road and thoroughfare for the area is Boston Manor Road (Upper and Lower) with good access from the Uxbridge Road, A4 and the A40.
-The surrounding roads provide free parking without limitation.
-Bike/on foot: King George V Field is accessed via gates with step free access on Lower Boston Manor Road to the north, St Marks Road on the east and Bostonthorpe Road on the south.
+• parking: the main road for the area is Boston Manor Road (Upper and Lower) with good access from the Uxbridge Road, A4 and the A40.
+The surrounding roads provide free parking

 Facilities